High-resolution ALMA study of CO (2-1) line and dust continuum emissions in cluster galaxies at z = 1.46: Discussion

 Furthermore, in tandem with the 2D distribution map of the CO emitters and passive members (Figure \ref{fig:Fig1}), this is consistent with the picture that quenching propagates from the cluster center to the outskirts.
 Both passive members will likely evolve into red massive galaxies at $z=0$.

-Finally, we find that two AGNs, ALMA.11 and ALMA.14 have the second smallest (1.13 kpc) and the smallest (0.98 kpc) CO sizes among the 15 CO emitters.
-Galaxy-galaxy mergers are thought to generate gas inflows and feed the supermassive black holes, and eventually trigger AGNs (e.g. \citealp{2005Natur.433..604D}; \citealp{2006ApJS..163....1H}).
-Moreover, \cite{2010ApJ...722.1666W} point out that mergers can produce compact galaxies with $\sim 1$ kpc size.
+Finally, we find that two AGNs, ALMA.11 and ALMA.14, have the second-smallest (1.13 kpc) and smallest (0.98 kpc) CO sizes among the 15 CO emitters.
+Galaxy-galaxy mergers are thought to generate gas inflows, and feed the supermassive black holes, and eventually trigger AGNs (e.g. \citealp{2005Natur.433..604D}; \citealp{2006ApJS..163....1H}).
+Moreover, \cite{2010ApJ...722.1666W} point out that mergers can produce compact galaxies with $\sim 1$ kpc sizes.
 The compactness of ALMA.11 and ALMA.14 may suggest a past episode of a galaxy merger.